Quantum Computation + Quantum Information Research

 Machine Learning

 Entangled systems can be tremendously complex and benefit greatly from compression.
-With the Whitfield Group we have looked to approximate Matrix Product States using neural nets, and then compare this method with the standard compression algorithm, Density Matrix Renormalization Groups.
+With the Whitfield Group we have looked to approximate Matrix Product States using neural nets, and then compare this method with the standard compression algorithm, Density Matrix Renormalization Group.

 classical simulations graphic